Rok with a soldier inside a bush taxi, Guinea

 Guinea was part of my three-month trip to West Africa in 2008-09, from Morocco to Ghana.

-I quickly arranged border formalities for crossing from Guinea Bissau and I was already sitting in the next Peugeot sept place – bush taxi, which would take me to the first major village in Guinea for a few Guinean francs.
-On this occasion, the waiting time to fill up the vehicle was less than an hour and, apart from military checkpoints there were no significant inconveniences.
+I quickly completed the border formalities when crossing from Guinea-Bissau.
+Soon after, I was seated in the next Peugeot sept-place bush taxi that would take me to the first major village in Guinea for just a few Guinean francs.
+On this occasion, the waiting time to fill up the vehicle was less than an hour and, apart from military checkpoints, there were no significant inconveniences.

 The settlement of Saraboydi was not my ultimate destination for the day; I still had another 15 kilometers to travel to reach the village of Koundara, where I planned to spend the night.
 By the time we arrived, it had been dark for several hours, and the clock was approaching 9:00pm.

-All in all, over the last twelve hours I managed to travel 95 kilometers; a lot of patience, waiting, driving on potholed roads and, except for a hearty breakfast, almost no food along the way.
+All in all, over the last twelve hours I managed to travel just 95 kilometers.
+It took a great deal of patience, hours of waiting, driving on potholed roads, and, aside from a hearty breakfast, almost no food along the way.

 Welcome to Guinea!!!